pavkids84-dev/cloud-infrastructure-labs/docker/README.md

     ↓
 Registry
     ↓
+Runtime Definition
+    ↓
 Container Deployment
 ```

-This supports repeatable deployment and connects directly to CI/CD and immutable-infrastructure practices.
+This connects directly to CI/CD and immutable-infrastructure practices.

 ---